 Trainline’s CTO Mark Holt believes technology is at the core of its business strategy with everything their customers see being influenced by the tools, culture and resources that they apply in the technology at use.

-This has enabled Trainline to be more agile, moving the company from one production release every 6 weeks in 2014 to 185 a week in 2017.
+This mean Trainline could become more agile, moving the company from one production release every 6 weeks in 2014 to 185 a week in 2017.

 While CIOs remain a prime candidate for delivering change, sometimes the CTO can get overlooked in the boardroom.
-Earlier this year, CIO UK wrote about News UK’s CTO Christina Scott and her promotion to Deputy CTO at the News Corporation.
+Last year, CIO UK wrote about News UK’s CTO Christina Scott and her promotion to Deputy CTO at the News Corporation.

 It will see Scott share her new position with News Corp’s CISO Latha Maripuri who will help the Deputy CTO oversee the Technology and Product teams at News UK.